-We are planning to hold two Introduction to Sailing Courses in 2019 over the weekends of
+We are holding two Introduction to Sailing Courses in 2022 over the weekends in:

 The course fee is £150 (Members £125) and includes lunch, tea and coffee both days.